Remember back when Facebook pages were simple places where you could Like a business to follow them?

-Not only have the features and details developed over time, but businesses have gotten on board in a big way.
+Not only have the features and details developed over time, but any business or brand have gotten on board in a big way.

-According to Facebook’s statistics, at the end of 2016, over 65 million businesses had created pages on Facebook.
+According to Facebook’s statistics, at the end of 2016, over 65 million businesses had created business accounts pages on Facebook.

 If you thought that your market or industry was already tough, Facebook can complicate matters even more.

-On Facebook, you’re not only competing with your direct competitors, but you’re also competing for attention with everyone else.
+On Facebook, you’re not only competing with your direct competitors’ business names and their Facebook cover photos, but you’re also competing for attention with everyone else.

 First, Set Everything Up Properly

 Mastering your Facebook business page means mastering Facebook Business Manager.

 Facebook Business Manager is the backend of Facebook (not to be confused with Facebook for developers), a sort of a Facebook marketer, that allows you to control everything that happens on your Facebook business page both publicly and behind the scenes.